Santosh-Gupta/SpeedTorch/README.md

 (Edit 9-20-19, one of the Pytorch developers pointed out some minor bugs in the original bench marking code, the values and code have been updated)

 Here is a notebook comparing transfer via SpeedTorch vs Pytorch tensors, with both pinned CPU and Cuda tensors.
-All tests were done with a colab instance with a Tesla K80 GPU.
+All tests were done with a colab instance with a Tesla K80 GPU, and 2 core CPU.

+UPDATE 10-17-19: Google Colab is now standard with 4 core CPUs, so this notebook will give different results than what is reported below, since Pytorch's indexing kernals get more efficient as the number of CPU cores increase.

 https://colab.research.google.com/drive/1PXhbmBZqtiq_NlfgUIaNpf_MfpiQSKKs